jlrickert/zet/docs/198/README.md

 git submodule update
 ```

-Alternativaly this can be done when first cloning.
+Alternatively this can be done when first cloning.

 ```bash
 git clone $PROJECT_URL --recursive